 - 1. Description of the revenue methodology.

 - 2. Values of the parameters.

 - 3. Values of costs and expenditures that are used for setting the allowed or target revenue.

-In addition, more detailed information on depreciation of assets is included in two annexes (Table 7, Table 8).
+More detailed information on depreciation of assets is included in two annexes (Table 7, Table 8).